 Find out how different WGU is about personalizing and supporting your education.

 Part of Western Governors University

-Health care coordinators are important memebers of a health team who help guide patients through their medical journey.
+Health care coordinators are important members of a health team who help guide patients through their medical journey.
 Unlike nurses and doctors, these professionals are not directly involved with patient care.
-Their role centers more on working with patients over paperwork, care appointments, scheduling, and records.
-This vital role is needed as patients learn about their medical needs and try to navigate their care.
+Their duties focus on overall management of patients with paperwork, care appointments, scheduling, and records.
+These care coordinators facilitate work between all kinds of doctors, patients, healthcare experts, and other coordinators to ensure patients get all the care that they need.
+This vital coordinator role is needed as patients learn about their medical needs and try to navigate their healthcare.

 What does a health care coordinator do?
 Health care coordinators are responsible for many key elements in healthcare, focusing on patient advocacy and education.
-Some of their responsibilities include:
+Some care coordinator responsibilities include:

 In order to become a health care coordinator, you'll likely need a bachelor's degree.
 A bachelor's degree in health services coordination is a perfect fit.
 This degree program will give you crucial knowledge and training for this profession, including understanding care for different age groups, health equity, finances, strategy, technology systems, and more.
 Many students who want to work in healthcare but don't want to be directly involved with the care of nurses or doctors find that health services coordination is the perfect way to blend their passions and skills.

 Employment of health managers, which includes coordinators, is expected to grow 18% by 2028.
 As healthcare continues to rapidly grow and expand, particularly with the growth in technology and care facilities, coordinators are needed more than ever to help patients understand their care options and get what they want and need.